 What can we learn from the experiences of organisations that share our fundamental principles and common challenges?
 The impact of changing consumer expectations, emergence of disruptive technology and new business models is not confined to financial services.
 Similar trends can be seen in other sectors such as telecommunications, energy and water markets.
 These trends are also affecting the way in which governments conceptualise and undertake their roles.
 A panel of ombudsmen from outside the financial services sector will share key views on what they are doing to adapt to the key challenges they are facing in their respective areas.

 A panel session to explore how schemes can achieve both high quality outcomes and efficient dispute resolution.
 A key challenge for many schemes is how to improve the time taken to resolve disputes without compromising a strong focus on quality of outcomes.

 In this session, we will hear the consumer’s point of view on how ombudsman schemes measure up to emerging consumer expectations and how this knowledge can inform the way we shape our services and outreach in the future.

 The chair of day two, Philip Field, will summarise the key highlights from the day and communicate the evening and next morning's schedule.

 Join us for the 2017 INFO Network Gala dinner.
-6.30pm we will assemble in The Langham ground floor lobby.
-7.00pm - 10.00pm Dinner held at the historical Melbourne Cricket Ground (MCG)
+6.30pm we will assemble in The Langham ground floor lobby before our 7.00pm - 10.00pm dinner held at the historical Melbourne Cricket Ground (MCG)

-Each breakout stream will discuss and explore, by means of case studies (and the issues surrounding them) some of the current issues and challenges involved in dealing with vulnerable and disadvantaged consumers.
-Members will choose from the following breakout streams 1.
-Banking/Credit 2.
-Insurance 3.
-Investments/Pensions
+An interactive and knowledge sharing session, each breakout stream will discuss and explore, by means of case studies and the issues surrounding them, some of the current challenges and approaches involved in dealing with vulnerable and disadvantaged consumers.
+You will choose from: 1.
+Remote communities 2.
+Financial difficulty 3.
+Family violence